LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

 A couple of notes about the nested inner loops are worth emphasizing.
 First, the loops use ``RAJA::statement::ForICount`` types rather than ``RAJA::statement::For`` types that we have seen in earlier ``RAJA::kernel`` nested loop examples.
-The ``RAJA::statement::ForICount`` types generate the local tile indices and pass them into the lambda loop body expressions.
-As the attentive reader will observe, there is no local tile index computation done in the lambdas here.
-The first integer template parameter for each ``RAJA::statement::ForICount`` type indicates the item in the iteration space tuple passed to the ``RAJA::kernel_param``method to which it applies;
-this is similar to ``RAJA::statement::For`` usage.
-The second template parameter for each ``RAJA::statement::ForICount`` type indicates the position in the parameter tuple argument passed to the ``RAJA::kernel_param``method that will hold the local tile index.
+The ``RAJA::statement::ForICount`` type generates local tile indice passed to lambda loop body expressions within them.
+As the attentive reader will observe, there is no local tile index computation needed in the lambdas for the RAJA version of the kernel as a result.
+The first integer template parameter for each ``RAJA::statement::ForICount`` type indicates the item in the iteration space tuple passed to the ``RAJA::kernel_param`` method to which it applies; this is similar to ``RAJA::statement::For`` usage.
+The second template parameter for each ``RAJA::statement::ForICount`` type indicates the position in the parameter tuple argument passed to the ``RAJA::kernel_param``method that will hold the associated local tile index.
 The loop execution policy template argument that follows works the same as in ``RAJA::statement::For`` usage.
 For more detailed discussion of RAJA loop tiling statement types, please see :ref:`tiling-label`.